nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `request INDEX r/REQUEST`

 * Adds a special request to the order at the specified `INDEX`.
 The index refers to the index number shown in the displayed order list.
 The index **must be a positive integer** 1, 2, 3, …​
+* Adding new special requests to an order will replace the existing special request the order currently has.
-* You can remove an order’s special request by typing `r/` without specifying any requests after it.
+* You can remove an order’s special request by typing `r/` without specifying any requests after it, or only simply specifying the index without adding the prefix.

 Examples:
 * `request 1 r/More sugar, spice and everything nice.` Sets the special request of the 1st order to be `More sugar, spice and everything nice.`
 * `request 2 r/` Removes the 2nd order's current special request.
+* `request 1` Removes the 1st order's current special request.

 ##### Deleting an order: `delete`